zhfeng/zhfeng.github.io/draft/2021-02-04-comparison-camel-quarkus-and-camel-spring-boot-graalvm-native.md

 Now we can use the [compare.sh](../../../assets/files/compare.sh) script to collect some numbers.

-Here are the results
+Here are the results on my Lenovo P50 laptop

-[//]: # (you could perhaps continue the above sentence by describing your machine: ... on my Lenovo XY laptop)

 | Runtime        | Time to first response | Disk Size | Resident Set Size |
 |----------------|------------------------|-----------|-------------------|